Changes in Class Schedules

 Withdrawal from the University

-Students who leave the university must complete the withdrawal survey located in MyCentral in the Student Services tab to officially withdraw from all classes.
-Additional information can be obtained through the Office of Enrollment Management (WDE 1000, 660-543-4644).
-International students interested in withdrawing from the University should first speak with an International Student Advisor.
-To schedule an appointment, please call or visit Graduate and International Student Services (WDE 1800, 660-543-4092).
+Students who wish to withdraw from all classes in a semester after the last day to make schedule changes must contact the Office of Student Experience & Engagement (660-543-4114 or email@example.com) for assistance.
+Staff will assist the student with tying up any loose ends with the university (housing, parking, fees, book returns, financial aid, etc.).
+International students must notify Graduate and International Student Services (WDE 1800, 660-543-4092) prior to beginning the process of withdrawal from the university.
 In the event a student fails to initiate this process, his/her withdrawal is not considered complete, grades of F will be recorded for failure to attend classes, and the student is responsible for all charges to their account.

 Students seeking a complete withdrawal after the published last day to drop a course must petition Student Experience and Engagement (ADM 214, 660-543-4114).
 Late withdrawals are done by petition only and are only approved for documented, extenuating circumstances (e.g., hospitalization, death in the family) that prevented the student from completing the courses(s).
 If a late withdrawal petition is approved, a grade of LW will be assigned.
 A grade of LW will not impact the grade point average, but will be reflected on the transcript.